November 24, 2020

 What is the timeline for this change, and what should be done with spare labels?

 The changeover will begin Jan.
 1, 2021.
 UL will continue to offer the old labels to lighting manufacturers until stock is depleted.

-Please note that labels that you may have in stock can be utilized through June 30, 2021 on products; as of July 1, 2021, the new label requirements will be in effect and old labels can no longer be accepted on products.
-We encourage all customers not to order too much inventory in anticipation of this change and begin depleting existing stock immediately.
+Please note that labels that you may have in stock can be utilized through Dec.
+31, 2021 on products; as of Jan.
+1, 2022, the new label requirements will be in effect and old labels can no longer be accepted on products.
+We recently extended the deadline date, but encourage all customers not to order too much inventory in anticipation of this change and begin depleting existing stock immediately.
 We also encourage customers to set up their new enhanced label artwork as soon as possible in anticipation of switching to printing at their facility or using an authorized printer.